FANCaipei/buy-with-eth/portal/src/constants/IntegrationDocBeforeGpt.md

 ```

--   Retrieve the available tokens from **OcelotPay.tokenConfigs**
+-   Get available tokens from **OcelotPay.tokenConfigs**

-    Here's an example structure of a token configuration:
+    Token configuration structure be like:

 ```
 {